 tl/dr: This article

 - summarizes what is known about ecstatic and mystical experiences,

-- in order to end (supernaturalist) religion, it is necessary to have a nonreligious appreciation of ecstatic and mystical experiences
+- argues that in order to end (supernaturalist) religion, it is necessary to have a nonreligious appreciation of these experiences and

-- these experiences have advantageous effects that make them worth having for atheists
+- claims these experiences have specific advantageous effects that make them worth having for atheists.

 It also contains sex, drugs and Sufi whirling.

 The title of the fourth Sermon is now final.
 It will be called “The Labor of Humanity”.
 Some incremental improvements have made their way in, but overall there has been little progress.
 I continue to be stuck on what is probably the last particularly difficult bit.
 After that, the work should proceed into the polishing stage for another couple of months.
 If I find a solution soon, I might be done by the end of the year.
 Or maybe not.

 I show you my great masterpiece

 of which I am so proud

 and all it is is fantasies